7 Ways To Safety-check Your Vendors

-No matter the size of your company or the vendor, it’s smart business to pay close attention to all of your vendor’s safety record.
-The best way to find that out is through online search results.
-A one-time search is not enough, though.
-Some safety reports are only updated annually so ongoing vendor research will serve your business well.
+No matter the size of your company or the vendor, it’s smart business to pay close attention to all of your vendors’ safety records.
+Most of that information can be accessed online, although it’s important to note that some safety reports are only updated annually.

-Based on my experience with over 20 years as a leader in the fire and security industry, here’s a list you can use to safety-check your vendors.
+Based on our experience with over 20 years as a leader in the fire and security industry, here’s a list you can use to safety-check your vendors.

 Experience Modification Rating (EMR)

 The EMR rating has a strong impact on a business as it’s used by insurance companies to gauge the past cost of injuries and future chances of risk.
-All companies are required to report all accidents/incidents to the state.
-Quality ratings for a vendor should 1 or less and are calculated annually.
-Ratings higher than 1 indicate more incidents, which means they are a higher risk.
+Companies are required to report all accidents/incidents to the state, and EMR ratings are then calculated annually.
+A rating of 1 or below indicates a safe workplace (Brothers has a 1.00).
 The lower the EMR, the lower worker compensation insurance premiums will be, which gives you an idea of their safety procedures.
 Look at the EMR ratings of a company over time to get an accurate reading on safety records.

-A key to make sure Safety is Job #1 is ongoing training.
-And by training, I mean wearing personal protective equipment, ladder safety, hand and power tool precautions, electrical cord safety, and vehicle safety.
+A key to making sure safety is a priority is through ongoing training.
+Examples of training include wearing personal protective equipment, ladder safety, hand and power tool precautions, electrical cord safety, and vehicle safety.

 On-the-job safety training isn’t just a one-time HR lecture during new employee training.
-Weekly safety meetings with the foreman—what I call Tool Box Talks—should be held on jobsites.
-Employees should also keep up-to-date on safety procedures, such as working with hazardous materials, proper lock-out / tag-out procedures, confined space training and emergency evacuation training.
+Weekly safety meetings with the foreman should be held on job sites.
+Employees should also stay up to date on safety protocols, such as working with hazardous materials, proper lock-out / tag-out procedures, confined space training, and emergency evacuation training.

-It only takes a small amount of the very fine silica dust to create a health hazard.
-Blasting, cutting, chipping, drilling and grinding materials that contain silica can result in dust that is potentially dangerous for construction workers and others to breathe.
+It only takes a small amount of very fine silica dust to create a health hazard.
+Blasting, cutting, chipping, drilling, and grinding materials that contain silica can result in dust that is potentially dangerous for construction workers and others to breathe.